• Skip to primary navigation

 Cook whole live crab, sections, or crab legs using this recipe!
 Since we live on the Pacific coast, we love fresh shellfish and cooking Dungeness crab is a regular for us!
 We love being able to have a catch-and-cook lifestyle with our family and have tested this crab cooking method, as well as opening, cracking, and cleaning crab methods more times than we can count.
 They're great tools for a refresh!

-Otherwise, look through our growing crab recipes.
-Starting with a seafood breakfast that's sure to please like this Crab Omelet.
-To this Hot Crab Dip that makes the perfect snack or seafood appetizer.
-I could rave about this Cajun Crab Boil forever, it's filled with the best flavors, and so incredibly easy to whip together.
+If I have leftover crab, I always whip up this Crab Omelet.
+Or this Hot Crab Dip that makes the perfect snack or seafood appetizer.
+I could rave about this Cajun Crab Boil forever, it's filled with the best flavors, and so incredibly easy to whip together using cooked or live crab.

 cooked crab in a pot crab legs crab sections and whole crab cooked